 - Standard soak cost: 2 people for $139 NZD for 1 hour, followed by 1 hour at the spa

-This is the perfect place to stay when you want to spend time skiing and exploring before coming back to the complimentary spa and outdoor hot tubs.
+This is the perfect place to stay when you want to spend time skiing in New Zealand and exploring the area before coming back to the complimentary spa and outdoor hot tubs.